Fatal Frame is the first of the games in the survival horror series created by Tecmo.

 - Multiple Endings

 - Canon Ending: Beat the game.
 Miku fixes the Holy Mirror and the Malice gets removed from Kirie's body.
 She and the Girl In White merge back together, and Kirie takes her place at the Hellgate, ready to fulfill her duty of keeping it sealed.
 The underground cave is beginning to crumble and she tells Miku and Mafuyu to hurry and leave.
 Mafuyu stays behind to be by Kirie's side, with Miku finding herself outside of the mansion.
+She has lost the last of her family, but his sacrifice seals the hellgate forever and will prevent curious explorers like Takamine's group from being victims of the ghosts.

 - Nightmare Ending: Beat the game on Nightmare mode.
 The events are the same, except that Mafuyu leaves with Miku, leading both to survive.
+As Mafuyu and Miku are the only two living people we see by the time the game takes place, it makes this into a weird case of Everybody Lives.

 - Photograph Ending: Added to the Xbox version, beat the game on Fatal difficulty.
 The events are the same as in the Nightmare Ending, but the credits include photographs.
 They show Kirie being reunited with the spirit of her lover at the Hellgate.